FrostX2/frozen-discord-ai-bot/README.md

 ## Disclaimer

-This reposity based it own repository.
+This reposity based on it own repository.
 We made and developed by ourself